jonnonz1/nz-statute-book/acts/public/1928/statutory-land-charges-registration-act-1928.md

 # Statutory Land Charges Registration Act 1928
-_Consolidation as at 2007-09-03_
+_Consolidation as at 2018-11-12_

 > An Act to provide for the registration of statutory charges on land

-### 1 Short Title
+### 1 Short title
 This Act may be cited as the Statutory Land Charges Registration Act 1928.

 ### 2 Interpretation
 In this Act, unless the context otherwise requires,—
-  - **Land** has the same meaning as in the Land Transfer Act 1952 and includes a mining residence site
+  - **land** has the same meaning as in the Land Transfer Act 1952 and includes a mining residence site
-  - **Mining residence site** means any residence site in respect of which there exists a licence granted under the Mining Act 1926 or under any former Mining Act; and includes any land in respect of which there exists a lease granted under section 45 or section 47 of the Mining Act 1926 or under the corresponding provisions of any former Mining Act
+  - **mining residence site** means any residence site in respect of which there exists a licence granted under the Mining Act 1926 or under any former Mining Act; and includes any land in respect of which there exists a lease granted under section 45 or section 47 of the Mining Act 1926 or under the corresponding provisions of any former Mining Act
-  - **Purchaser** means any person (including a mortgagee or lessee) who, for valuable consideration, takes any interest in land or in a charge on land; and has a corresponding meaning
+  - **purchaser** means any person (including a mortgagee or lessee) who, for valuable consideration, takes any interest in land or in a charge on land; and has a corresponding meaning
-  - **Registered** , in relation to any mining residence site which is not registered under the Land Transfer Act 1952, means registered in the office of a Mining Registrar, and, in relation to any other land, means registered under the Land Transfer Act 1952 or under the Deeds Registration Act 1908; and and have meanings corresponding to the meaning of the term
+  - **registered** , in relation to any mining residence site which is not registered under the Land Transfer Act 1952, means registered in the office of a Mining Registrar, and, in relation to any other land, means registered under the Land Transfer Act 1952 or under the Deeds Registration Act 1908; and and have meanings corresponding to the meaning of the term
   - **Registrar** , in relation to any mining residence site which is not registered under the Land Transfer Act 1952, means the Mining Registrar in whose office the licence or lease is registered; and, in relation to any other land, means the District Land Registrar or the Registrar of Deeds for the district in which the land is situated.

 ### 3 Exemptions from application of Act